-This article relates to the CARES Act.
-It was last updated on April 6th, 2020.
+This article relates to the CARES Act and was last edited on April 6, 2020.

 If you own a small tax preparation business, you may have experienced some of the impacts of COVID-19 firsthand.
 Since the government announced a federal state of emergency, small businesses can request loan assistance to help with the financial burden of the outbreak.

 What kinds of loan can I get for my tax prep business?

 The SBA is currently offering four different loan programs to assist small businesses with the impacts of the COVID-19 outbreak.

 - Economic Injury Disaster Loan Emergency Advance

 - Paycheck Protection Program (PPP)

 - SBA Debt Relief

 The first type of loan from the SBA will provide up to $10,000 of economic relief to small businesses that are experiencing difficulties due to the COVID-19 outbreak.